-A total of 16 No. existing third-party residential dwellings are found to be currently within 500 m of the EIA boundary, of these 5 No. receptors are located within 250 m of the EIA boundary.
+A total of 17 No. existing third-party residential dwellings are found to be currently within 500 m of the EIA boundary, of these 5 No. receptors are located within 250 m of the EIA boundary.
 The number of residences is based on a review of aerial photography during the assessment period, DCCAE Eircode mapping and a local authority planning permission search.
-These figures have not changed throughout the assessment period.